This page explains:

 Burton argues that . . .
 (46).

-Burton, Lawrence J. “Critical thinking.”
+Burton, Lawrence J. “Critical Thinking.”
 An Interactive Approach to Writing Essays and Research Reports in Psychology.
-2nd ed.
-Ed.
-Paul J. Edwards and James D. Bradfield.
-Milton, Qld: Wiley, 2006.
-45-53.
-PDF file.
+2nd ed., edited by Paul J. Edwards and James D. Bradfield, Wiley, 2006, pp. 45-53. eReserve.

 Acknowledge the work of one author that you have found in the work of another.
 Use abbreviations ‘qtd. in’ (“quoted in”) or ‘ctd. in’ (“cited in”) in the parenthetical citation at the end of the sentence.